Akhenaten: Possible illness

-The unconventional portrayals of Akhenaten—different from the traditional athletic norm in the portrayal of pharaohs—have led Egyptologists in the 19th and 20th centuries to suppose that Akhenaten suffered some kind of genetic abnormality.
-Various illnesses have been put forward, with Frölich's syndrome or Marfan syndrome being mentioned most commonly.
+The unconventional portrayals of Akhenaten—different from the traditional athletic norm in the portrayal of pharaohs—have led Egyptologists in the 19th and 20th centuries to suppose that Akhenaten had some kind of genetic abnormality.
+Various illnesses have been put forward, with Fröhlich's syndrome or Marfan syndrome being mentioned most commonly.

-Cyril Aldred, following up earlier arguments of Grafton Elliot Smith and James Strachey, suggested that Akhenaten may have suffered from Frölich's syndrome on the basis of his long jaw and his feminine appearance.
+Cyril Aldred, following up earlier arguments of Grafton Elliot Smith and James Strachey, suggested that Akhenaten may have had Fröhlich's syndrome on the basis of his long jaw and his feminine appearance.
 However, this is unlikely, because this disorder results in sterility and Akhenaten is known to have fathered numerous children.
 His children are repeatedly portrayed through years of archaeological and iconographic evidence.

-Burridge suggested that Akhenaten may have suffered from Marfan syndrome, which, unlike Frölich's, does not result in mental impairment or sterility.
-Marfan sufferers tend towards tallness, with a long, thin face, elongated skull, overgrown ribs, a funnel or pigeon chest, a high curved or slightly cleft palate, and larger pelvis, with enlarged thighs and spindly calves, symptoms that appear in some depictions of Akhenaten.
-Marfan syndrome is a dominant characteristic, which means sufferers have a 50% chance of passing it on to their children.
+Burridge suggested that Akhenaten may have had Marfan syndrome, which, unlike Fröhlich's, does not result in mental impairment or sterility.
+People with Marfan syndrome tend towards tallness, with a long, thin face, elongated skull, overgrown ribs, a funnel or pigeon chest, a high curved or slightly cleft palate, and larger pelvis, with enlarged thighs and spindly calves, symptoms that appear in some depictions of Akhenaten.
+Marfan syndrome is a dominant characteristic, which means those affected have a 50% chance of passing it on to their children.
 However, DNA tests on Tutankhamun in 2010 proved negative for Marfan syndrome.

 By the early 21st century, most Egyptologists argued that Akhenaten's portrayals are not the results of a genetic or medical condition, but rather should be interpreted as stylized portrayals influenced by Atenism.
 Akhenaten was made to look androgynous in artwork as a symbol of the androgyny of the Aten.